 Bellingham jeweler Charles Easton founded the Mount Baker Club alongside community leaders and businessmen to sponsor the Mount Baker Marathon.
 This historic race later inspired Ski-to-Sea and the Mount Baker Ultra Marathon, which have involved Mount Baker Club members.
 In 1916, Easton lobbied in Washington, D.C. to create a local national park, similar to Rainier, and preserve the natural state of the mountain.
 Easton succeeded on the second front.

 The Mount Baker Club reformed in 1928 under Charles “Happy” Fisher’s presidency.
-Fisher also pioneered a liberal arts style of college education, which is the foundation of the current college system in the U.S., as president of Western Washington University (then Washington State Normal School at Bellingham).
-Fisher established several routes, including Shuksan’s Fisher Chimneys and Winny’s Slide, named for Fisher and an incident where a member named Winifred skidded down the mountain unhurt.
+Fisher was a teacher at Fairhaven Junior High teacher and grew up on Eldridge Avenue.
+He established several routes, including Shuksan’s Fisher Chimneys and Winny’s Slide, named for Fisher and an incident where a member named Winifred skidded down the mountain unhurt.

 The Mount Baker Club has skied since the thirties, building cabins at Verona Creek, Heather Meadows, Mazama Park, and Glacier, in addition to the famous Kulshan Cabin.
 The club’s monthly newsletter, “The Rambler,” had separate columns for skiing and hiking.